800.845.0580

 Generally speaking, you would want to consider a full lawn restoration if the problem areas total about 40% or more on your lawn.
 This is especially true if the problem goes deeper than grass into your soil.
 If it is less than that, you can most likely resolve your problems without an entire yard renovation.

-• Your grass is the wrong choice for your climate or yard: For example, if you have a cool-season grass in a warm-season climate, it’s best to just do a complete lawn restoration, instead of having severe growing problems year after year.
+If you have a cool-season grass in a warm-season climate, it’s best to just do a complete lawn restoration, instead of having severe growing problems year after year.
 Or if your yard does not get much sunlight, you should pick a grass that can thrive without needing a lot of sunlight.

-• Your lawn is severely affected by disease or weeds: In these cases, you will need to treat the underlying causes as well, to make sure that it doesn’t happen again when your new lawn comes in.
+In these cases, you will need to treat the underlying causes as well, to make sure that it doesn’t happen again when your new lawn comes in.

-• There are drainage issues that are causing problems.
 Your drainage problems will need to be fixed before the new lawn is installed.

-You want to start your lawn restoration late summer or early fall, although they can technically be done at other times of the year as well, with the exception of during a cold winter.
+You want to start your lawn restoration late summer or early fall, although it can technically be done at other times of the year as well, with the exception of during a cold winter.
 The idea is to find the peak growing season for grass in your area, so the grass will grow quicker.

-The Lawn Doctor Steps for Lawn Restoration
+Steps for Lawn Restoration

 When working with you on your yard renovation, your local Lawn Doctor technician will walk you through the steps that will need to be taken to complete your lawn restoration.
-Some of these steps include:

 Our technicians can either apply products to kill everything on the existing lawn, or we can physically remove it via tilling.
 We will also rake the area to clear it of any thatch and debris.